Orbit of Mars

-The eccentricity is greater than that of every other planet except Mercury, and this causes a large difference between the aphelion and perihelion distances—they are 1.6660 and 1.3814 AU.
+The eccentricity is greater than that of any other planet except Mercury, and this causes a large difference between the aphelion and perihelion distances—they are respectively 1.666 and 1.381 AU.

 Changes in the orbit

 Mars is in the midst of a long-term increase in eccentricity.
 It reached a minimum of 0.079 about 19 millennia ago, and will peak at about 0.105 after about 24 millennia from now (and with perihelion distances a mere 1.3621 astronomical units).
-The orbit is at times near circular: it was 0.002 1.35 million years ago, and will reach a similar minima 1.05 million years into the future.
+The orbit is at times near circular: it was 0.002 1.35 million years ago, and will reach a similar minimum 1.05 million years into the future.
 The maximum eccentricity between those two extreme minima is 0.12 in about 200 thousand years.

 Oppositions

 Mars reaches opposition when there is a 180° difference between the geocentric longitudes of it and the Sun.
 At a time near opposition (within 8½ days) the Earth–Mars distance is as small as it will get during that 780-day synodic period.
 Every opposition has some significance because Mars is visible from Earth all night, high and fully lit, but the ones of special interest happen when Mars is near perihelion, because this is when Mars is also nearest to Earth.
 One perihelic opposition is followed by another either 15 or 17 years later.
 In fact every opposition is followed by a similar one 7 or 8 synodic periods later, and by a very similar one 37 synodic periods (79 years) later.
 In the so-called perihelic opposition Mars is closest to the Sun and is particularly close to Earth: Oppositions range from about 0.68 AU when Mars is near aphelion to only about 0.37 AU when Mars is near perihelion.